 wild and crazy college students.
-To my surprise, the experience wasn’t bad.
-Here are some tips to surviving a solo trip to Cancun during the spring break season.
+To my surprise, the experience wasn’t so bad.
+Here are some tips for a solo trip to Cancun during spring break.

-I never vacationed during Spring Break but had a general idea of what to expect: overcrowded pools, loud music, parties, and drunk people.
+I’ve never had a Cancun Spring Break experience but had a general idea of what to expect: overcrowded pools, loud music, parties, and drunk people.
 At the end of the day, I made up my mind to just deal with it when the time came.
-During my stay, I didn’t get catcalled or harassed and most importantly, I was able to get my drinks from the resort’s bars without any issues.
+During my stay, I didn’t get catcalled or harassed, and most importantly, I was able to get my drinks from the resort’s bars without any issues.

 If you’re staying at a hotel or an all-inclusive resort in Cancun during Spring Break, it can get loud.
 I stayed at The Pyramid at Grand Oasis Cancun which gave me access to the full property.
 The resort typically had two sides: one for the party-goers and a quiet side for families.
-On occasion, I ended up on the party side to get some food, but the majority of my time was on the quiet side laying out by the pool and soaking in the sun.
+On occasion, I ended up in the party zone to get some food, but the majority of my time was on the quiet side laying out by the pool and soaking in the sun.

-Outside of the pool parties and clubs, my resort offered free non-motorized sports, golf and tennis lessons, a gym, casino, cooking and fitness classes, a spa and more.
+Outside of the pool parties and clubs, The Pyramid at Grand Oasis Cancun offered free non-motorized sports, golf and tennis lessons, a gym, a casino, cooking and fitness classes, a spa, and more.
 If your resort or hotel offers activities and amenities away from the “party zone”, use them and enjoy yourself.

-If you have enough time to plan, avoid the crowds in Cancun and stay in other areas such as Riviera Maya, Cozumel, or Isla Mujeres.
-You may pay a little bit more, but it is further away from the airport and hotel zone.
-Riviera Maya also has an older, more reserved crowd and there are areas that are less touristy to visit.
+If you have enough time to plan, avoid the party crowds in Cancun and stay in other areas such as Riviera Maya, Cozumel, or Isla Mujeres.
+You may pay a little bit more for accommodation and transportation, but it is further away from the airport and Cancun Hotel Zone.
+These areas usually have an older, more reserved crowd, but they still offer beautiful resorts, beaches, and excursions for all types of travelers.

 View highlights from my solo spring break trip